hwanggu-corgi/hwanggu-log/update.md

     - 랑♥♥
     - 해♥♥

-2. Corgi working on practicing for morad creative♥♥ #165
+2. Corgi working on practicing for morad creative♥♥ #166
     - Corgi learning about 'User Experience Design Essentials - Adobe XD UI UX design'♥♥
         - 자기야♥♥, 요기 우리 링크♥♥♥♥!!!
             - https://www.udemy.com/course/ui-ux-web-design-using-adobe-xd/♥♥♥♥
             - https://university.webflow.com/courses/the-freelancers-journey?video=KBi9YpV3lzs♥♥♥♥

+        - Corgi working on `symbols & repeatable grids` (1/9)♥♥
+            - Corgi working on the lesson `working with groups @ isolation mode in Adobe XD`♥♥
-        - Corgi working on `Prototyping a website - introduction` (2/4)♥♥
+        - Corgi completed working on `Prototyping a website - introduction` (4/4)♥♥
+            - Corgi completed working on the lesson `How to create a Popup Modal or popup box in Adobe XD`♥♥
-            - Corgi working on the lesson `How to create a Popup Modal or popup box in Adobe XD`♥♥
+            - Corgi completed working on the lesson `How to create a Popup Modal or popup box in Adobe XD`♥♥
             - Corgi completed working on the lesson `Prototyping & adding interactivity to Adobe XD`♥♥
         - Corgi completed working on `Type, color & icon intrudoction` (7/7)♥♥
             - Corgi completed working on the lesson `New Pages & Artboards in Adobe XD`♥♥